Skip to main content

 Loading

-Record UDFs perform operations on a single record such as creating or updating records based on a set of parameters.
-Background UDFs are record UDFs applied to the records returned from scans and secondary index queries.
+Record UDFs execute commands on a single record.
+A record UDF can create and update records based on a set of parameters.
+Background UDFs are record UDFs applied to the records returned from queries and secondary index queries.

 See Typical uses for Record-Based UDFs.